• Skip to primary navigation

 • Related Recipes

-• Russian Honey Cake - Medovik
+• Medovik - Russian Honey Cake

 What is Russian Honey Cake?

-Medovik or Russian Hone Cake is a popular dessert in the former Soviet Union countries such as Russia, Ukraine, and Moldova.
+Medovik or Russian Honey Cake is a popular dessert in the former Soviet Union countries such as Russia, Ukraine, and Moldova.
 It is a layered cake made with golden and crispy cakes and tangy sour cream filling.

 This beautiful layered cake is usually served on special occasions as it requires a bit of time and effort.

-There are many different recipes and variations of this popular Russian cake but the characteristic ingredients are honey, sour cream, sugar, and eggs.
+There are many different recipes and variations of this Russia’s most famous dessert but the characteristic ingredients are honey, sour cream, sugar, and eggs.

 Why This Recipe Works?